Once in a while you need to make your hardware project just ‘look nice’. See how.

 You should carefully think if you (using either 3D printing or injection molding) are able to provide tolerances of both dimensions and shapes going down to a thickness of a paper sheet.
 If not, try to exaggerate the seam, leave 1–3 mm of space between the parts and/or round and chamfer the edges.
 It will give the design a noticeable connection line, but it’s always better to fully show where the parts are joined than to fail trying to hide it.

 The same rule works for colors of two joined parts.
 If you can’t make sure the parts are the same shade of white — make sure to plan the elements to be contrasting.
-Try to even use colors from the opposite sides of the palette.
+Try even using the colors from the opposite sides of the palette.

-Especially when working with CAD software, we love to play with the our product edges.
-Although you can freely cut them, round them an complex the outline, remember the process may have an opposite impact on the final product feeling.
+We love to play with our product edges, especially while working with CAD software.
+Although you can freely cut them, round them and complex the outline, remember the process may have an opposite impact on the final product feeling.

 There are no chamfers in the natural environment, full stop.

 Fillets and rounds, on the other hand, are used to provide more organic feeling.
 You’ll round the edges for injection molding and casting, but not only there.
-When it comes to 3D printing most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing plastic item with sharp outline.
-Try to think how the part would be processed originally and what are the limits of the process.
+When it comes to 3D printing, most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing plastic item with sharp outline.
+Try to think how the part would be processed originally and what the limits of the process are.

 I decided to implement a cyborg-style design — connect organic round shapes to sharp-edged machined elements.
-The same way was introduced to Turtle robotic arm to make it look more ‘natural’.
+The same way was introduced to Turtle's robotic arm to make it look more ‘natural’.